The complete guide

 coder and a language-specific coder (e.g. python-django-coder) both apply, the specific one wins. code-reviewer and codebase-skeptic are mutually exclusive on the same scope. codebase-skeptic and software-standards are mutually exclusive.The SSD Artifact Tree

 Every SSD invocation produces artifacts at well-known paths relative to the project root.
 Sub-skills read from and write to this tree — that is what lets a session resume, a reviewer verify, and a teammate onboard.
+As of v1.3.0 of the orchestrator, the working directory is hidden (.ssd/) — the visible ssd/ name collided with the orchestrator skill source directory in the SSD skills repo itself.

 <project-root>/